beavinash/Tic-Tac-Toe/README.md

 This Tic-Tac-Toe game is developed using Xcode Version 9.4.1 (9F2000).
 So, the project might not open with earlier Versions of Xcode.

 This game is developed for all the iPhone devices from iPhone 4s.
-Also, this game is developed for iPad.
+Also, this game is developed for all iPad's.

+• Added Unit Tests
+• Added Animations
+• Efficient Code
+• Well Documented

 Rules for the game: